servo/book/src/architecture/directory-structure.md

   - **constellation** — Management of resources for a top-level browsing context (ie. tab).
   - **devtools** — In-process server to allow manipulating browser instances via a remote Firefox developer tools client.
   - **devtools_traits** — APIs to the devtools crate for crates that don't want to depend on the devtools crate for build speed reasons.
-  - **gfx** — Draws the result of laying out a page, and sends the result to the compositor.
+  * **fonts** — Code for dealing with fonts and text shaping.
-  - **gfx_traits** — APIs to the gfx crate for crates that don't want to depend on the gfx crate for build speed reasons.
+  * **fonts_traits** — APIs to the fonts crate for crates that don't want to depend on the fonts crate for build speed reasons.
   - **layout** — Converts page content into positioned, styled boxes and passes the result to the renderer.
   - **layout_thread** — Runs the threads for layout, communicates with the script thread, and calls into the layout crate to do the layout.
   - **msg** — Shared APIs for communicating between specific threads and crates.